 For the uninitiated, the Megaboom is the size of a large thermos, taking on a mix of design elements found in both the original Boom and its successor.
 The fabric stitching that wraps around its body has a more sparse thread count and button design that mimics the look found on the UE Boom.
 But, once flipped over, the port flap that helps the Megaboom in its waterproofing (IPX7) efforts has gone under the knife and looks flatter, like what you'll see on the Boom 2.

-For more about the design nuances found in the Megaboom, my review of the UE Boom goes over them in great detail.
-Also, check out my review of the UE Boom 2 to learn about how the Megaboom functions, including a few words on the new, awesome built-in motion control feature.
+For more about the design nuances found in the Megaboom, our review of the UE Boom goes over them in great detail.
+Also, check out our review of the UE Boom 2 to learn about how the Megaboom functions, including a few words on the new, awesome built-in motion control feature.

 Just as it did with the design, the Megaboom measures up to the successes of the UE Boom and Boom 2, then multiplies them.
 This plus-sized speaker is just as easy to use, but offers measurable boosts in sound and battery performance, which help it not only stand above its smaller kin, but to reach eye-level of other, heftier competition, too.

 The Megaboom boasts a powerful sound that's filled with crispness and heady bass.
 Providing a full, room-filling experience has long been a strong suit of UE's cylindrical Bluetooth speakers, and the larger hardware is just as worthy of the accolade.
-Every genre of music that I lob at it sounds vibrant and expansive.
+Every genre of music that we lobbed at it sounds vibrant and expansive.

-The 360-degree audio effect, which I found to be improved in the Boom 2 over its original, is also noticeably better here.
+The 360-degree audio effect, which we found to be improved in the Boom 2 over its original, was also noticeably better here.
 Walking around the speaker, it's much harder than it used to be (but still possible) to find a "dead spot" in the sound delivery.

 Listeners who insist that a speaker's worth relies heavily on its feature set will be pleased with the Megaboom.
 Like the rest of UE's lineup, this one's capabilities are nestled in its free companion app, too.
 It isn't a necessary component to start using the speaker, but you'd be remiss not to take advantage of its many noteworthy features.